naughtont3/docker-builds/hobbes-dtk-demo/README.md

 Kernel Modules in Containers
 ----------------------------
 - Kernel Source/Headers - kernel headers/source should be
-   installed manually at runtime in container, or (preferrably) passed via bind-mounts from the host.
+   installed manually at runtime in container, or (preferably) passed via bind-mounts from the host.

   ***NOTE***: To ```insmod``` a module within container, you must pass